brendanmurty/catwiki/README.md

 ## Included Features

 - List cat breeds
+- Show details of the selected cat breed
-- List photos for a selected cat breed
+- List photos for the selected cat breed

 ## Thoughts and Future Improvement Ideas